Dr. Gladys Kalema-Zikusoka

 Founder and CEO

 In the legacies of the late Dian Fossey and Dr. Jane Goodall, Dr. Gladys Kalema-Zikusoka has become one of the leading conservationists and scientists working to save the endangered mountain gorillas of East Africa.
-She is Founder and Chief Executive Officer of Conservation Through Public Health (CTPH), a 22-year old nonprofit organization that promotes conservation by improving the quality of life of people and wildlife to enable them to coexist in and around protected areas in Africa.
+Dr. Gladys is Founder and Chief Executive Officer of Conservation Through Public Health (CTPH), a 22-year old nonprofit organization that promotes conservation by improving the quality of life of people and wildlife to enable them to coexist in and around protected areas in Africa.
 She became an

 Ashoka Fellow in 2007 for merging Uganda’s wildlife management and rural public health programs to create common resources for both people and animals.Dr.
 Gladys trained as a veterinarian at the University of London’s Royal Veterinary College.
 Between 1996 and 2000, she set up the first Veterinary Unit at the Uganda Wildlife Authority.
 From 2000 to 2003, she completed a zoological medicine residency and masters in specialized veterinary medicine at North Carolina State University and North Carolina Zoological Park.
 Prior to setting up CTPH she also did a certificate in Non-profit management from Duke University.
 Most recently in 2016, she completed an MBA in Global Business and Sustainability – Social Entrepreneurship Track.